jubbp/ec6net-web/docs/training/foundation/foundation_quiz.md

 menubar: foundation_menu
 toc: false
 quizdata:
-  - question: "The govenment body that administers amateur radio in Australia is?"
+  - "question": "The govenment body that administers amateur radio in Australia is?"
-    correct: "c"
+    "correct": "c"
-    a: "ARRL"
+    "a": "ARRL"
-    b: "Wireless Institute of Australia"
+    "b": "Wireless Institute of Australia"
-    c: "The Australian Communications and Media Authority"
-    d: "The Department of Communications"
+    "c": "The Australian Communications and Media Authority" "d": "The Department of Communications"
-    img: ""
+    "img": ""
-  - question : "Amateur Radio is a Hobby?
+  - "question" : "Amateur Radio is a Hobby?
-    correct: "a"
+    "correct": "a"
-    a: "Yes"
+    "a": "Yes"
-    b: "No"
+    "b": "No"

 ---